gvwilson/sensibleadventures/misc/bear-02.md

 his second wife, in a matching jacket and long flowing trousers, beside him.
 His youngest son, Prince Thokmay, stood in front of the king wearing a copy of the royal collar to show the world that he was the heir.
-Prince Lormay and Princess Ogmin stood to either side, hands clasped behind their backs.
-Two years ago, Lormay and Thokmin's positions had been reversed.
+Prince Thokmay and Princess Ogmin stood to either side, hands clasped behind their backs.
+Two years ago, Thokmay and Thokmin's positions had been reversed.
 He wondered if his brother thought about that as often as he did.